Saturday, January 16, 2010

 Is CDU Compliance the future of ecommerce?

-At the end of today's rather lengthy rambling you will have a clear understanding of exactly how the vast majority of the world's credit card fraud can be terminated.
+At the end of today's rambling you will have a clear understanding of exactly how the vast majority of the world's credit card fraud can be terminated.

-Not quite the same thing as disclosing to you the cure for cancer but considering credit card fraud is often thought of as the electronic cancer of our day and age then perhaps pretty close.
+Not quite the same as disclosing the cure for cancer but considering highly sensitive credit card and identity data theft and credit card fraud are all considered the electronic cancers of our day and age, then perhaps pretty close.

 Have a read of that section and you'll end up with the knowledge that has either completely eluded the mega-billion dollar online payment processing industry or perhaps is being quietly ignored by choice.